Summary

 How to keep recordings offline on iPhone

-- Turn off iCloud for Voice Memos: Settings → [your name] → iCloud → See All → Voice Memos (toggle off).
+- Turn off iCloud for Voice Memos: Settings → [your name] → iCloud → See All (or “Apps using iCloud”) → Voice Memos → toggle Off.
 (Apple Support)

-- Use Airplane Mode while recording: Optional, but guarantees no network traffic; you can re‑enable Bluetooth for a mic.
+- Use Airplane Mode while recording: Optional, but it guarantees no network traffic during the session; you can re‑enable Bluetooth for a mic if needed.
 (Apple Support)

 FAQ